tylerkibble/FSDocker/README.md

-# File Share in docker made with angular
+# This is a work in progress side project!
+# This is the base dev server and front end set up with angular in docker

 ## Getting Started

+# Docker Commands.

 Start off with
 `cd FSDocker`